Skip to content

 Writing the script

 We can use rad to create the script file for us.
+The -s flag gives us a minimal template with just a shebang, and -o code opens it in VS Code.

-rad new brewi -s
+rad new brewi -s -o code

-Let's begin editing it.
 First, we want to quickly describe what the script is aiming to do, so we'll add a file header.

 1